JagpreetGrewal/myRTTrafficCam/README.md

 If you wish to modify parameters like the url, start time, or end time, then modify the startStream.sh script.
 For livestreams, start close to 0:00:0 for live footage.
 Starting directly at 0:00:0 may cause issues with downloading the video.

+The data is outputted both to terminal, as well as a txt file located in the bin directory.